replit/river/PROTOCOL.md

 To detect these phantom disconnects, the session SHOULD send an explicit heartbeat message every `heartbeatInterval` milliseconds (this should be a parameter of the transport).
 This message is a control message with the `AckBit` set and the payload `{ type: 'ACK' }`.
-The `seq` and `ack` of the message should match that of the session itself.
+The `seq` and `ack` of the message should match that of the session itself and otherwise be transmitted like a normal message.
-It is important to note that the heartbeat message is unlike normal messages and SHOULD NOT increment the `seq` field of the session it is sent from.

 This explicit ack serves three purposes: